KasperSkytte/AutoTax/README.md

    - tidyr
    - dplyr

 Other than these software tools, SILVA and SILVA typestrains database files in both UDB and ARB format are needed.
+A zip file of all 4 files can be found on figshare [here](https://doi.org/10.6084/m9.figshare.9994568).
 You can also use other databases, but the script is made to handle the finicky details of SILVA particularly.
 If you want to use other databases, you will need to adjust the script.

 ## Generating input full-length 16S sequences
 *AutoTax* is made to take input sequences obtained from the method described in [Karst et al, 2018](https://www.nature.com/articles/nbt.4045).
 The sequences need to be processed first using the Perl scripts in the `/fSSU-pipelines` subfolder.